centie22/Foudry-Tutorial/README.md

 # Foundry: Deploying And Forking Mainnet With Foundry

 ## Introduction
 Some of us smart contract developers danced the bhangra when Foundry was released.
-But what is foundry?
 **Foundry is a convenient and comprehensive suite of tools for building and deploying decentralized applications (DApps) on the blockchain**.
-It is convenient because it lets you write tests in Solidity instead of Javascript, which is the scripting and testing language of the Hardhat toolkit.
+It is convenient because it lets you write tests in Solidity instead of Javascript, which is the scripting and testing language of the popular Hardhat toolkit.

 In this tutorial, I will take you through how to deploy smart contract and fork the Celo Alfajores testnet with **Foundry**.
 By forking a blockchain, we can test and debug smart contracts in a local environment, which simulates the behaviour of the live blockchain network.
 I created this lesson because there are surprisingly few resources available online that cover mainnet/testnet forking with foundry.